Immersive and Wearable Thermal Rendering for Augmented Reality: Methods

 \subsection{Control Architecture}

 Special consideration must be given to the control hardware used with a TEM.
 Voltage regulation using an H-Bridge circuit controlled with pulse-width modulation (PWM) has a negative impact on the TEM's efficiency due to excessive waste heat generation.
-As described in (\ref{eq:ch4-temheatflow}), this is because the waste heat generated scales quadratically with applied current while thermoelectric heat flux is only linearly proportional to current.
+As described in equation (\ref{eq:ch4-temheatflow}), this is because the waste heat generated scales quadratically with applied current while thermoelectric heat flux is only linearly proportional to current.
 A PWM controller works by rapidly switching between a constant DC voltage and a grounded input.
 This method works well for loads with an inductive component, such as a motor, as the resulting current across the load is effectively steady and scales with the PWM's duty cycle.
 A TEM, on the other hand, is a purely resistive load, meaning that the induced current rapidly switches between a max value and zero amps, amplifying the waste heat losses.
 The solution to this problem is to filter the TEM's power source to generate a variable DC voltage supply with as little ripple voltage as possible.
 This can be implemented using a differential filter or a class D amplifier, but is more easily achieved by utilizing off-the-shelf TEM drivers and additional passive components to complete the filtering circuit.

 The thermal display control loop we developed consist of a software PID controller, the ADN8833 TEM driver IC, a differential filter with a cutoff frequency of 5 kHz, and a thermistor mounted on the TEM's cold side for temperature feedback.
-While the drive circuit, filter, and temperature sensor are separate channels and contain unique hardware for each TEM, a single microcontroller is sufficient to run all the PID controllers and interface with a PC to receive thermal rendering input.
-This architecture is described in Figure \ref{fig:Ch4-TDControlArchitecture}.
+Activation and temperature setpoints of TEMS during active temperature passthrough were controlled for each individual TEM by a corresponding surface contact and temperature measurement module, shown on the device in Figure \ref{fig:Ch4-DevicePics} and further detailed in Figure \ref{fig:Contact-Temp}.
+While the drive circuit, filter, and temperature and contact sensors are separate channels and contain unique hardware for each TEM, a single microcontroller is sufficient to run all the PID controllers and interface with a PC to receive thermal rendering input.
 Additional components of the control PCB include separate multiplexers for the thermistor readings, TEM current sense, and TEM voltage sense, allowing each to be read by the microcontroller using a single input pin each.